julienschmidt/moderndbs/README.md

 * use frame references instead of copies (copy operator might not exists since copies of BufferFrames don't make any sense)
 * added sanity checks for the input args

+The Buffer Manager uses a LRU frame replacement strategy.

 Since asynchronous write back does not need to be implemented at this point, pages are only written back when the BufferManager or the respective BufferFrames are destructed.
-Moreover `flush()` can be called manually on BufferFrames to write back the data.
+Moreover `flush() can be called manually on BufferFrames to write back the data.